 CoAP is used over SMS in this transport binding by placing a CoAP message in the SMS payload using 8-bit encoding.
 SMS concatenation MAY be used for messages larger than 140 characters.
 CoAP retransmission is disabled for this binding.
 An LWM2M Client indicates the use of this binding by including a parameter (sms) in its registration to the LWM2M Server including the node’s MSISDN number.
 The LWM2M Client MAY interact with the server using both UDP and SMS bindings.

 Response Codes

-The response codes are an integer value.
-The only valid values are the standard values defined in this specification.
+This Chapter lists available response codes of each logical operation.
+The codes are divided into each interface.
+These are the only valid response codes defined in this specification.

-Editor’s Note: How to format Response codes is TBD

-Note: CoaP codes will be used in this table